di-unipi-socc/yRCA/data/examples/sock-echo/README.md

 The examples in this folder enable running **yRCA** to analyse examples of logs obtained by running a testbed application, called *Sock Echo*.

 ## Sock Echo
-The deployed application mirrors the topology of [Sock Shop](https://microservices-demo.github.io/), from which the name "Sock Echo".
+The deployed application mirrors the topology of [Sock Shop](https://microservices-demo.github.io/), from which the name *Sock Echo*.
 It essentially consists of 14 interacting [Chaos Echo](https://github.com/di-unipi-socc/chaos-echo) services, configured to emulate the interactions between the services forming Sock Shop.

+The runned instances of *Sock Echo* used in our examples were obtained by exploiting the configurable Docker Compose deployment in the [deploy](deploy) folder.

 ## Example: Orders Failure